-We focus on the individual success of each child: in the classroom, in their social development, and in their growth as future members of our community.
-Our services include Special Education Instruction, speech therapy, occupational therapy and physical therapy.
+We focus on the individual success of each child: in their academics, in their social development, and in their growth as future members of our community.
+Our services include special education instruction, speech therapy, occupational therapy and physical therapy.

 A large and growing body of research suggests that the U.S. educational system is one of the most unequal in the industrialized world, and students routinely receive dramatically different learning opportunities based on their abilities and identities.

-Learning Together exists to ensure equity and equality in early childhood education for every child with a hyper-focused approach on social and emotional development.
+Learning Together exists to ensure equity and equality in early childhood education for every child.

 What Our Families are Saying

 “Oliver was diagnosed with moderate to severe developmental delays at 18 months.
 He had a severe language delay and had a hard time communicating.
 Within weeks of working with Learning Together, Oliver started picking up sign language at a rate of one sign a week at a minimum.
 They were an invaluable resource for me about autism and how it pertained to Oliver.
 I cannot help but think that Learning Together has played a huge role in his success.”

 ~ Salee, Mother of Oliver

 “My daughter, Megan, had Hurlers Syndrome.
 Megan made a tremendous amount of progress physically because of the Developmental Therapy we received from Learning Together.
 Her therapist went above and beyond what is required and provided not only Megan with care, but also us as a family.
 We miss Megan but are grateful for the achievements she made while here with us.
 Learning Together really did make a difference in our lives and in Megan’s.”